renyuanz/leonids/_posts/2014-06-14-elasticsearch-client-programming-python.md

 ### Connecting to Elasticsearch

 Let’s say we have an Elasticsearch cluster comprised of indices that contain data collected from Twitter’s 1% sample feed.
 The tweets are collected in a new index each day.
-The format of the index name is `yyyy-mm-dd`.
+The format of the index name is `tweets-yyyy-mm-dd`.
 The server nodes that are exposed to clients is 10.1.1.1 and 10.1.1.2 .

 Now let’s do some programming.
 First create a new Perl project and client application file.